Caution: Some people may find parts of this content confronting or distressing.

 The AIHW supports the use of the Mindframe guidelines on responsible, accurate and safe suicide and self-harm reporting.
 Please consider these guidelines when reporting on statistics on the monitoring of suicide and self-harm.

 It is important to note that suicide is not influenced or caused by one factor—but results from a complex interaction between multiple risk factors (Leske et al. 2020).

 The data from suicide registers are based on initial police reports and other information available at the time of referral to the coroner.
-They are not directly comparable with data released by the Australian Bureau of Statistics, which are based on final coronial determinations.
+As such, they are not directly comparable with cause of death data released by the Australian Bureau of Statistics, which are based on final coronial determinations.
 However, the differences are generally small.
 For example, in the case of the Victorian Suicide Register (VSR):

 …analyses have shown that over time, the VSR coding team are consistently 95% accurate or better in identifying the cohort of deaths that are ultimately determined to be suicides (Coroners Court 2021).